What Is Meant By The Statement Enzymes Are Biological Catalysts

 3. Catalytic Efficiency

 The catalytic power of enzymes is often expressed by the Michaelis–Menten constant (Km) and the turnover number (kcat).
-A low Km indicates high affinity for the substrate, while a high kcat reflects how many substrate molecules one enzyme molecule can convert per second.
+So a low Km indicates high affinity for the substrate, while a high kcat reflects how many substrate molecules one enzyme molecule can convert per second.
 Some enzymes, such as carbonic anhydrase, can achieve turnover numbers exceeding 10⁶ s⁻¹, illustrating the extraordinary speed that biological catalysis can attain.

 4. Specificity and Regulation